 I love finding new makeup technologies.
 This is one of them.
 Instead of powder eyeshadows, these are creamy stick eyeshadows.
 I would've given this 5 lippies, but the color duos suck.
 Just saying, not every brown colored eye is the same color, and it looks different if you have different colored hair too.
 I ended up getting the blue eyes duo because I wanted gold and I usually use brown anyways.
 I found I loved it.
 If I just used gold, it looked so natural (almost my skin color) except for the sparkles.
 The brown, though, was extremely pigmented, so be careful about that.
 This is perfect to use especially for travel (no brushes) and is just so fun and easy to use

 Age: 18 & Under Skin: Combination, Fair, Cool Hair: Brown, Wavy, Medium Eyes: Blue

 I got the blue eyes combo and I really like it.
 The colors are very pretty and have the right amount of sparkle, and the staying power is good.
 However, I don't recommend applying the stick straight to your eyelid.
 I use my fingers so I can blend the colors, as they look too harsh and crease when applied directly.
 Almay does a very nice job bringing out the colors in eyes; mine are a dark blue-green and I really like the way this shadow brings out the color.

-Age: 30-35 Skin: Combination, Fair-Medium, Cool Hair: Red, Straight, Fine Eyes: Hazel
+Age: 30-35 Skin: Combination, Fair-Medium, Cool Hair: Black, Straight, Medium Eyes: Hazel

 Love the delivery, don't love the product.
 Being used to the satisfying color payoff of, say, an UD shadow or a Bobbi long wearing cream shadow, this fell short.
 Hazel combo so light and sheer u could barely see it.
 Tried w and w/o primer.
 Colors were pretty just could hardly see them.
 Will use up on a very nude daytime eye w brown liner.